watersalesman/BeastQuest/requests.md

 ## Response Object

 HTTP requests return responses with headers and a body.
-These responses are represented by the `quest::Response` struct, which is defined as shown below:
+These responses are represented by the `quest::Response` struct, which is defined like so:

 ```c++
 struct Response {